Resource Management Act 1991

 You could also call this:

-If you made an application before this law started for permission to reclaim land or do harbour works, your application will now be treated as if you’re asking for a coastal permit.
-The Minister who received your application will write the date on it and send it to the regional council.
-The regional council will treat it as if you sent it to them on that date.
+If you made an application under the Harbours Act 1950 before this Act started, it will be treated as an application for a coastal permit.
+The Minister will put the date you made the application on it and send it to the regional council.
+They will look at your application and decide what to do with it.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 394: Transitional provisions relating to setting aside of esplanade reserves on reclamation
+394: Transitional provisions relating to setting aside of esplanade reserves on reclamation, or

 Part 15 Transitional provisions